WHAT ARE THE SYMPTOMS OF VAPING TOO MUCH - NICOTINE OVERDOSE?

 WHAT CAUSES NIC SICK?

 In layman's terms, nic sick (nicotine sickness) refers to non-specific symptoms of overdosing with nicotine.
-Poisoning of this kind only occurs when nicotine begins to show more toxic effects.
+Poisoning of this kind only occurs when nicotine begins to show more side effects.

 The CDC (Centre for Disease Control) state that 50 to 60 milligrams of nicotine is a deadly dose for an adult who weighs around 150 pounds (10 stone, 7 pounds).
 But the easiest way to calculate this is to work out how much nicotine you’d actually have to vaporise in the space of 30 minutes.